 Long-Term Disability Leave Procedures

-Should a serious illness or injury prevent you from working on a partial or total basis for an extended period of time, you may be eligible for long-term disability (LTD) leave, with income benefits paid by the college's LTD insurance carrier.
+Should a serious illness or injury prevent you from working on a partial or total basis for an extended period of time, you may be eligible for long-term disability (LTD) benefits, paid by the college’s LTD insurance carrier.
 If eligible, LTD benefits begin after the first six months of disability.

 If you are employed in a regular or limited-term position of half time or more, you are covered under the college's LTD insurance plan.
 If you work less than half time or hold a temporary position, you are not eligible for LTD insurance coverage.

-If you have been certified as eligible to receive benefits under the college's LTD insurance plan, you are considered to be on partial or total LTD leave.
+Employees apply for LTD benefits directly through the college’s insurance company.
+If the insurance company determines that you are eligible to receive benefits under the college's LTD insurance plan, you are considered to be on partial or total LTD leave.
 LTD leave begins on the date you are eligible to begin receiving LTD income benefits.

 LTD income benefits are paid by the insurance company, and the college makes no supplemental salary payments (except in the case of partial disability where an employee may continue to work part-time).
 You may use sick, vacation, and/or personal time up to six months prior to applying for LTD leave.
 Once on an approved LTD leave, you are no longer eligible to use accrued paid time off.
-If you have not accumulated enough paid time to cover the entire six-month period between the date you are disabled and the date you are eligible for LTD income benefits, you may apply for extended sick leave under the Sick Leave Bank (where applicable), FMLA leave, or a leave without pay.
+If you have not accumulated enough paid time to cover the entire six-month period between the date you are disabled and the date you are eligible for LTD income benefits, you may apply for extended sick leave under the Sick Leave Bank (where applicable).
+You may also be eligible for paid leave under Massachusetts Paid Family and Medical Leave (MA PFML).

-While on LTD leave for total disability, you are not eligible to accumulate credit toward paid holidays, vacation, personal time, sick leave, bereavement leave, jury duty leave, or any other paid leave.
-While on LTD leave for partial disability, you accumulate and are eligible for paid time off in proportion to the number of hours you actually work.
+While receiving LTD benefits, you are not eligible to accrue vacation, personal time or sick leave, and you will not receive compensation for holidays, bereavement leave, jury duty leave, or any other paid leave.
+If you receive LTD benefits for a partial disability, you may be eligible to accrue paid time off in proportion to the number of hours you actually work.

 While on LTD leave for partial or total disability, you are entitled to employee benefits as follows.
 You remain subject to the specific terms of each insurance contract.